Tomev/qcflow/docs/source/tracking/tracking-api.rst

 Custom Tags
 ~~~~~~~~~~~

-The :py:func:`MlflowClient.set_tag() <qcflow.client.MlflowClient.set_tag>` function lets you add custom tags to runs.
+The :py:func:`QCFlowClient.set_tag() <qcflow.client.QCFlowClient.set_tag>` function lets you add custom tags to runs.
 A tag can only have a single unique value mapped to it at a time.
 For example:

 .. code-block:: python